dandudzi/java-interview-data-structures/README.md

-# java-list-node
+# What
-Simple Class for list node used for leetcode
+Repository contains simple data structures used during interviews for java language